PostgreSQL Loop

 Postgresql loop insert

-In Postgresql, the string is a collection character, an array can also store the string value.
+In PostgreSQL, a string is a collection of characters; an array can also store a string value.

 Let’s iterate over the array containing the strings.